Understanding MLOps and LLMOps: Definitions, Differences, Challenges, and Lifecycle Management

 Enhancing Transparency

 Building user trust in AI-driven applications requires transparency and explainability.
 Since LLMs often function as “black boxes,” where their decision-making processes are not easily interpretable, incorporating explainable AI (XAI) techniques can help make their outputs more understandable.
-Tools like SHAP (SHapley Additive Explanations) and LIME (Local Interpretable Model-agnostic Explanations) can explain why a model generates specific outputs.
+Tools like SHAP (SHapley Additive Explanations), LIME (Local Interpretable Model-agnostic Explanations) or DL Backtrace can explain why a model generates specific outputs.
 Conducting bias assessments ensures that models do not produce harmful or skewed results, promoting the ethical use of AI.
 Additionally, organizations should maintain clear documentation on how models are trained, tested, and validated to foster accountability and trust among users.

 LLMOps Lifecycle Management and Model Deployment